AWS Security Digest·Week 1 of 2026·Jan 1-5, 2026·5 items

-AWS announces S3 SSE-C encryption will be disabled by default starting April 2026, closing a known ransomware vector.
-Security Hub and Security Agent updates from re:Invent 2025 continue rolling out.
+AWS announces SSE-C will be disabled by default on new general-purpose S3 buckets starting April 2026, closing the Codefinger ransomware vector.
+Security Hub and Security Agent updates from re:Invent 2025 keep rolling out.

 Highlights